Well, here we are, more than a week after MSC 2019.

 Tip #2: Connect With Your Network Group Now

-In my first blog, I highlighted the importance of building a network, a subject Weston Kieschnick addressed in his opening keynote.
+In my first blog, I highlighted the importance of building a network.
 Almost every session I sat in examined how important this is because, well, it is!

 Let me give you an example—yes, I am on Twitter, and I know this is the way of the world, but I still love Facebook.
 Last year I connected with a lot of attendees via Facebook.
 I follow education pages like ICLE, MSC, HMH, and a wealth of other educators and groups.
 One of the awesome things that started happening is my feed became education-centered and it was all so positive.
 I love going through my feed now because these people and groups I connected with keep me highly motivated to grow.
 So, make those connections now.
 Don’t wait until you have a question about methodologies or issues with implementation or the like.
 Send those emails to fellow attendees, follow those pages, connect with the speakers!